-Hili Energy and its Latvian partner successfully commissioned three biomass cogeneration plants in Croatia.
-The first of which was commissioned in August 2020.
+Hili Energy and their Latvian partner successfully commissioned three biomass cogeneration plants in Croatia, the first of which was commissioned in August 2020.

 Gasification is a well-established technology which allows for much cleaner energy production compared to combustion.
 Croatia provides a particularly advantageous landscape for sourcing feedstock (woodchips) due to its vast forest land and its long-standing, well-developed forestry industry.

-Hili Energy is currently developing a solar park in Riga, and another biomass cogeneration plant in Croatia.
+Hili Energy is currently developing another biomass cogeneration plant in Croatia.

-Construction of a 2.0MWe and 3.5MWth woodchip gasification cogeneration plant commenced in 2020.
-The plant which is located within the Šibenik Industrial Zone is expected to be fully operational in 2023.
+This 2.0MWe and 3.5MWth woodchip gasification cogeneration plant, which is located within the Šibenik Industrial Zone, will be fully operational in 2024.

 Hili Energy is studying the feasibility of various solar power and biomass opportunities in Malta, Latvia, Italy, Albania and Croatia.